symfony/symfony-docs/reference/configuration/doctrine.rst

 =================================================

-The DoctrineBundle integrates both the :doc:`DBAL </doctrine/dbal>` and :doc:`ORM </doctrine>` Doctrine projects into Symfony applications.
+The DoctrineBundle integrates both the :doc:`DBAL </doctrine/dbal>` and :doc:`ORM </doctrine>` Doctrine projects in Symfony applications.
 All these options are configured under the ``doctrine`` key in your application configuration.